 This family-friendly brewery has a large outdoor beer garden with a grassed area for the kids to play, plenty of seating, and cozy brick fire pits.
 They even had live music when we visited.
 I loved the casual ambiance and our chicken wings and pulled pork meals were great!

-Pick up your bagel breakfast to go early (again) this morning.
-The La Dolce Vita Bakery creates delicious bagels and biscuits.
+Pick up your bagel breakfast to go if you’re heading out early in the morning.
+The La Dolce Vita Bakery creates delicious bagels, and biscuits.
 (They have gluten free bagels).

 My pick is the Spicy Southerner: Fried over-easy egg, pimento cheese, bacon, arugula, tomatoes, pickled red onions, and sriracha.